Jump to content

 Entry requirements

-A first or upper second class degree in Physics or Chemistry.
+A first or upper second class honours degree or higher in Physics, Chemistry or a physical sciences related course.

 All applicants are considered on an individual basis and additional qualifications, professional qualifications and relevant experience may also be taken into account when considering applications.